Angel Pérez Otero: Political career

 Pérez began his political career as President of the NPP Youth, and then as Vicepresident of the party in Guaynabo.

 In January 2004, Pérez was elected to the House of Representatives of Puerto Rico representing District 6, replacing the former Mayor of Cataño, Wilson Soto.

 That same year, Pérez was elected in the general election.
 During that term, he presided over the Commissions of Budget and Assignments, and was co-president of the Commission of Legislative Donations, among others.

 Pérez was reelected in 2008, and was chosen as Majority Whip for his party in the House of Representatives.

 Pérez won the Special Election for mayor of Guaynabo on August 5, 2017, by a large margin (69.96% to 30.04%) against Senate Majority Leader Carmelo Ríos (NPP).

 Public scandals

 Pérez was involved in a scandal, during the 2012 PNP primaries, when it was revealed that there were some irregularities in the voting process at his District.
 Some of the irregularities involved Mayor of Guaynabo, Héctor O'Neill, forcing members of the municipal police to vote for Pérez' rival, Antonio Soto.
 In the end, Pérez' rival prevailed, preventing him from running at the upcoming elections.

 On December 9, 2021, Pérez was arrested by the Federal Bureau of Investigation (FBI) on corruption charges, and relieved of his duties as mayor of Guaynabo by the Puerto Rico Office of the Special Independent Prosecutor's Panel.

+In 2023 he was convicted of corruption following his participation in a scheme involving the awarding of contracts and expediting invoice payments in exchange for thousands of dollars in cash from late 2019 to May 2021.
+In February 2024, he was sentenced to five years' imprisonment.